aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 ## Troubleshooting

+#1 Ensure you're using the latest version of the extension (`sagemaker_studio_autoshutdown-0.1.5.tar.gz`).
+If you are on one of the older versions, update your LCC script and restart JupyterServer app.

-#1 Delete JupyterServer and recreate it.
+#2 Delete JupyterServer and recreate it.
 You can do this by selecting the User and going into User Details screen in SageMaker Studio console.
 It is a two step process: 1/ delete JupyterServer app.
 2/ Click on "Open Studio", which will recreate JupterServer with the latest version.

-#2 If you are seeing the frontend extension but it is not working, check
+#3 If you are seeing the frontend extension but it is not working, check
 that the server extension is enabled:

 ```bash
 jupyter serverextension list
 ```

-#3 If the server extension is installed and enabled but you are not seeing
+#4 If the server extension is installed and enabled but you are not seeing
 the frontend, check the frontend is installed:

 ```bash